Hacked? Part 2 - Hacking Prevention and Cleaning

 It is important to know when things are outside your scope of ability.
 Unless your ego is more important than your site, sometimes you need to get professionals who do this day in and day out to help.

-Sucuri really are the industry leaders in this department, they also have some great features and products to assist in the mitigation of attacks too.
+Sucuri really is the industry leader in this department.
+They also have some great features and products to assist in the mitigation of attacks too.

-Cybersecurity is often a balance of convenience and time, trying to strike the happy place between both can be tough.
-But it is very important to weigh up the risks, think about what is at stake.
+Cybersecurity is often a balance of convenience and time.
+Trying to strike a happy place between both can be tough.
+But it is crucial to weigh up the risks, think about what is at stake.
 Based on that, you can make a conscious decision about how much time and effort you can dedicate to keeping your site secure.